Beniel05/Spotify/Readme.md

 # Project Title
 Spotify Clone — Real-Time Music & Chat App

 ---
+> Follow the commits of this repository to get those specific part of codes.

 ## Project Overview
 > A full-stack Spotify-inspired web application that lets users **stream music**, **see what their friends are listening to**, and **chat in real time** — all in one platform.